fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 ### The Analogy

 "Some people say that mass immigration into the United States can help reduce world poverty.
 Is that true?
-Well, no, it's not."
+Well, no, it's not."[^beck-says-not-true]

 ### Dissolving the Analogy (a How-To)